IDCI-Consulting/StepBundle/Resources/doc/configurationWay.md

 Configuration way
 =================

-In the previous documentations parts we showed you how to implement Maps in php code.
+In the previous documentation parts we showed how to implement Maps in php code.
-We strongly recomment to put you'r code in configurations files.
+We strongly recommend to write your code in configuration files.

 This part will show how to do that.